tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_4_Consent_Based_Living.md

 ## Article 3

-**SEO-Optimized Title:** Architect Your Life: An Introduction to the Quantum Mindfulness Framework for Conscious Living
+ Architect Your Life: An Introduction to the Quantum Mindfulness Framework for Conscious Living

 **Article Body:**